Developing a solid understanding of the core principles of maths and being able to apply them in a wide range of

 Mymaths and Squeebles are used to support the development of understanding in after-school clubs.
 We also have a STEM (Science, Technology, Engineering and Mathematics) club to further our children’s understanding and engagement in these areas.
 Throughout the year, children have the opportunity to compete in the UK Junior and Primary Maths Challenges as well as other regional and national competitions.
 We have seen some absolutely fabulous results during these competitions and look forward to more to come.

-To see the curriculum map for Maths for the Michaelmas Term 2018 click here.
+To see the curriculum map for Maths for the Summer Term 2019 click here.